shashikumar04433/DevOps-/AWS/Aws Lambda.md

               Note:
                      * Latency will be more for java projects compare to other programming languages.
                      * To avoid the cold start problem you can use the snapstart for avoiding the latency .
-                     * Snapstart is only available for Java Language.
+                     * Snapstart is only available for Java Language and available for the versions above java-11 and beyond.